 Technology has made it possible for just about anyone to film a class on their phone and post it on YouTube, but quality and safety will vary significantly.
 Investing in high-quality production and a professional, organized online platform will be key to enticing consumers to pay for your courses.

-A learning management system offers course creators the tools and technology to market and sell on a professional platform.
+A learning management system or other course creation software offers course creators the tools and technology to market and sell on a professional platform.

 A learning management system (LMS) consists of software that allows educators and organizations to deliver educational and training content to its users, and also administer certifications.
 An LMS is a one stop shop for successfully launching, managing, tracking, and certifying online classes and education programs.

 The most successful and engaging courses consist of a mix of high-quality content including video, audio files, slide presentations, tests and quizzes, and written content like e-books and articles.
 Content distribution and the ability to track engagement and completion of the programs is one aspect.
 An LMS also makes it possible to sell tiered access to your courses and content ranging from weekly, monthly, or yearly subscriptions and memberships.

 The LMS is the engine that drives successful and profitable online learning programs.
 Thanks to technology, the software is available to companies and educators with modest budgets to larger and traditional learning institutions.

 Your LMS isn’t just a delivery system for content.
 It’s also a full-scale sales and marketing engine that allows you to scale up your courses and offerings over time.
 Here are some of the main features of comprehensive learning management software:

 Delivering course content is one of the biggest challenges many online educators and course creators face.
 Unlike a standard website, online courses are interactive and have a number of moving parts beyond hosting, especially for highly interactive and multidimensional content.

 An LMS takes all of the guesswork, stress, and technical considerations out of the equation by offering a central platform where you can create, store, sell, and deliver your content in a secure and branded environment.